Dividing Retirement Accounts during a Divorce in Illinois

 A defined benefit plan or pension plan is something an employer offers an employee without the input of the employee.
 It is something an employee will get without any contribution.
 For the most part, defined benefit plans have disappeared unless you work for the government or you are an executive of a larger corporation.

-The first step in dealing with a pension plan in a divorce is valuing it.
+The first step in dealing with a pension plan in a divorce during the asset division process is to value it.
 This is not an easy task and typically requires hiring an actuary.
 The actuary will then define three items:

 - the value of the monthly pension payments